Tinker et al. (2013) Composite Model¶

 >>> halo_mass = np.logspace(11, 15, 100)

-there was a mean_occupation_centrals
+Whereas in leauthaud11 there was a mean_occupation_centrals method,

-there are instead methods for mean_occupation_active_centrals
+in tinker13 there are instead methods for mean_occupation_active_centrals

-and mean_occupation_quiescent_centrals
+and mean_occupation_quiescent_centrals.

 >>> mean_ncen_q = model.mean_occupation_quiescent_centrals(prim_haloprop = halo_mass)